By Anna Rosengren

 By the end of the 19th century, emigration from Sweden to America began.
 This is presented in a separate display about the Swedish American Line (SAL).
 During this period, Sweden developed direct services between Gothenburg and New York.
 By the 1920s, the emigration peaks were over and SAL, one of the companies in the Broström group, became famous for their cruise ships.

 Fishing for a living has played an important role on the west coast of Sweden since the 16th century.
-During the last part of the 20th century fishing became more and more industrialised.
+During the last part of the 20th century fishing became more and more industrialized.
 The development of fishing methods is depicted in a special exhibition.

 The Aquarium displays underwater life in the region.
 Here one can study fishes like cod, eel, sea wolf, perch and pike, and invertebrates like hermit crabs and lobsters.
 Less known by most people are the sea anemones, which live along the Swedish west coast at such depths that diving equipment is required to see them.
 The Aquarium is one of the oldest temperate aquariums in the world.
 Though old, the aquarium is altogether modern, with the welfare of its inhabitants as one of its primary goals.